The Importance of Network Coverage in the Design of a Smart Home.

 As technology advances, new smart devices and protocols emerge.
 A well-planned network infrastructure can adapt to these changes and support the integration of new devices seamlessly.
 It’s essential to consider the scalability of your network when designing your smart home.

-Network Types
+Network Types (best mix of protocols

 To achieve comprehensive coverage, it’s important to understand the different network types used in smart homes.
 Wi-Fi, Zigbee, Z-Wave, and Bluetooth are among the most common.
 Each has its strengths and weaknesses, and a good smart home design will incorporate the right mix of these technologies to ensure complete coverage throughout the house.

-Placement and Equipment
+Placement and Equipment (declutter and show offs)

 Proper placement of routers, access points, and smart hubs is essential to maximize network coverage.
 Consider the layout and size of your home when determining the placement of these devices.
 Additionally, investing in high-quality equipment can significantly enhance network reliability.